SAGE-Lab/SpecPro/README.md

 ## Attribution

-   snl2fl is open source software released under the [LGPLv3 license](LICENSE).
+   SpecPro is open source software released under the [LGPLv3 license](LICENSE).
 If you use it, please acknowledge it by citing:

     @inproceedings{narizzano2018consistency,
       title={Consistency of property specification patterns with boolean and constrained numerical signals},